Hebel vs Brick: Which Building Material Saves You More in 2025?

 What are Hebel panels made of?

-How do Hebel panels compare to bricks in terms of energy efficiency?
+How do Hebel wall panels compare to brick walls in terms of energy efficiency?

 What are the environmental benefits of using Hebel panels?